tildearrow/furnace/po/README.md

 # po

-these are language translation files for Furnace.
+these are GNU gettext Portable Objext language translation files for Furnace.

 if you want to help translating Furnace to your language, read below.